Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Introduction

 \section{Introduction}

 A graph $G$ is Hamiltonian if $G$ has a cycle containing all the vertices of $G$.
 Hamiltonicity of graphs is one of the major topics in graph theory.
 High connectivity does not guarantee the existence of a Hamilton cycle in a graph, but a highly connected graph does contain a long cycle.
 For example, given any $k$ vertices of a $k$-connected graph $G$, there is a cycle containing all $k$ of them. (cf. \cite{D}).
 Bondy and Lov\'asz \cite{BL} proved an even stronger result which says that for any given vertex set $S$ of size $k-1$ in a $k$-connected graph $G$, the cycles containing $S$ generate the cycle space of $G$.
 Besides the Hamiltonicity problem, Chv\'atal \cite{C} also considered the cyclability question for graphs, i.e., for a given set of vertices, does there exist a cycle through these vertices.
-Cyclability has been considered for highly connected graphs \cite{K2,HM,FGLS}.
+Cyclability versus connectivity in graphs has been studied by a number of authors (cf. \cite{K2,HM,FGLS}).

 If one adds additional properties to the connectivity assumption, it is sometimes possible to guarantee higher cyclability.
 An example is the following nine-point theorem.

 \begin{thm}[Holton, Mckay, Plummer \& Thomassen, \cite{HMPT}] Let $G$ be a 3-connected cubic graph.
 Then any set of nine vertices lies on a cycle. \end{thm}